ahmed-emad1/Cloud-Native-Infrastructure-with-GCP-and-Docker/README.md

     --url=${URL}
 ```

-### Use Docker compose file to build and run above containers
+### Use Docker Compose to Build and Run Containers
-use the following command to build
+Use Docker Compose to set up and run the containers using `docker-compose-without-ingestion-script.yaml`:
 ```
 docker compose up
 ```

-## to ingest the data and load it into the db
+### Ingest Data and Load it into the Database
-to change docker_sql_default with the name of your local dev folder followed by _default for example local_dev_default
+To ingest data into the database, adjust the network name as needed (replace `docker_sql_default` with `local_dev_default` or the appropriate name):
 ```
 URL="https://d37ci6vzurychx.cloudfront.net/trip-data/yellow_tripdata_2024-01.parquet"